 “We’ve done a number of things at Budlong School.
-Budlong is getting its second new playground, that’s in process right now.
-We’ve got air conditioning going into the school for the first time, the whole school will be air conditioned.
-And if you went in there before, the washrooms were not in compliance with ADA, and in some cases the washrooms were built for the little kids and not for the parents, so you had to go to different floors to find a washroom that could accommodate you.
+Budlong got its second new playground.
+Air conditioning has gone into the entire school for the first time.
+And if you went in there before, the washrooms were not in compliance with ADA, and in some cases, the washrooms were built for the little kids and not for the parents, so you had to go to different floors to find a washroom that could accommodate you.
 So we’ve got all that being done this summer, and it should be completed by the time school opens.
-The money for that is coming from the TIF, and we did it in the same TIF deal that we did for Swedish Covenant Hospital, which is expanding a women’s center and their emergency room, which will create a lot of local jobs.
+The money for that is coming from the TIF, and we did it in the same TIF deal that we did for Swedish Covenant Hospital, which expanded their women’s health center and their emergency room, which has created a lot of jobs.

-“If you look at Swedish, a lot of their workforce lives within four zipcodes around the hospital, they’re a huge employer for our community.
-And the women’s center, focused on women’s health, and the emergency room—having had five children, I’ve been in there fairly often—the emergency room is packed to the gills during the weekends.
+“If you look at Swedish, a lot of their workforce lives within four zip codes around the hospital, they’re a huge employer for our community.
+And the women’s center focused on women’s health, and the emergency room—having had five children, I’ve been in there fairly often—the emergency room is packed to the gills during the weekends.
 So we got some TIF money to help them.
-And at the same time took the TIF money to add the Budlong projects.
+And at the same time took the TIF money to add to the Budlong projects.
 We were able to accomplish both at the same time.

-“You’ve got a really dynamic new principal at Budlong—she’s been there about two years, and she’s really doing a very good job.
+“You’ve got a really dynamic new principal at Budlong – she’s really doing a very good job.